forexit2025/forexit2025.github.io/README.md

 This repo contains the source code for UNSW FXA's website.
 Work is still in progress...

+### Working on the project

+**1. Set up the project locally**

+In your terminal, run the following:

+- `git pull origin main`

+- `npm install`

+- `npm run dev`

+`npm run dev` will produce a link - you can go to this to see the website locally.

+**2. Set up your own branch**

+- `git checkout -b {name}`

+- e.g. `git checkout -b agnes`

+We love good GIT practices, so just create one branch named as your name and you can do all the work in this branch.

+**3. Pulling updates**

+- `git pull origin main`

+Before you start working on changes, make sure you are in your own branch and that you have the latest updates from the repo.
+This avoids any merge conflicts when you are trying to push your code.

+**4. Merging changes**

+Add your changes to your branch:

+- `git add .`

+- `git commit -m "{brief commit message}"`

+- `git push`

+Switch to the main branch and merge the main branch with your branch:

+- `git checkout main`

+- `git merge {branchname}`

+- `git push origin main`

+### Deploying

+If you make changes and push to main run the following command:

+- `npm run deploy`

+Give it a couple of minutes, but official the website should display your changes soon.

 ### What's in this repo?

 - **`src/` FOLDER:** contains the source code and is the main working folder for development (you will be working in this majority of the time)